hargoniX/bachelor/thesis/thesis.typ

  ** 1 of 1 cover properties satisfied
 ```

-In the harnesses above there is no iteration, this makes it easy for Kani to
+In all of the examples above no loops are used, this makes it easy for Kani to
 explore the entire state space.
 Once we introduce loops Kani has two strategies
 to explore the state space.